brainboxdotcc/DPP/docpages/example_programs/misc/using-emojis.md

 \include{cpp} using_emojis1.cpp

-Now, our bot will send our epic emojis!
+now, our bot will send our epic emojis!

 \image html using_emojis1.png